Panda Recovery Guide For UGC Sites

 * Articles written purely for ranking and NOT for the user.

-John had the following to say with regards to user generated content been part of your page publish.
+John had the following to say with regards to user-generated content been apart of your page publication.

 But also things like comments where Webmasters might say “this is user generated content, I’m not responsible for what people are posting on my website,” when we look at a page, overall, or when a user looks at a page, we see these comments as part of the content design as well.
 So it is something that kind of all combines to something that users see, that our algorithms see overall as part of the content that you’re publishing.